jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 W_i = W_i - \Delta W_i
 $$

 The variable $$ \alpha $$ is called the **learning rate**.
 Small learning rate takes a longer time (more iteration) to locate the minima.
 However, as we learn in calculus, a larger step results in a larger error in the calculation.
 In DL, finding the right value for the learning rate is a try and error exercise.
 We usually try values ranging from 1e-7 to 1 in logarithmic scale (1e-7, 5e-7, 1e-6, 5e-6, 1e-5 ...) but this depends on the problem you are solving.
 There are other parameters like learning rate that we need to tune.
-We call all these parameter **"hyperparameters"**.
+We call all these parameters **"hyperparameters"**.

 A large learning step may have other serious problems.
 It costs $$w$$ to oscillate with increasing cost:
 <div class="imgcap">
 <img src="/assets/dl/learning_rate.jpg" style="border:none;">
 </div>

 We start with w = -6 (x-axis) at L1.
-If the gradient is huge, a learning rate larger than certain value will swing $$w$$ too far to the other side (say L2) with even a larger gradient.
+If the gradient is huge, a learning rate larger than a certain value will swing $$w$$ too far to the other side (say L2) with even a larger gradient.
 Eventually, rather than dropping down slowly to a minima, $$w$$ oscillates and the cost increases.
 When loss keeps going upward, we need to reduce the learning rate.
 The follow demonstrates how a learning rate of 0.8 with a steep gradient swings the cost upward instead of downward.
 The table traces how the oscillation of W causes the cost go upwards from L1 to L2 and then L3.

 <div class="imgcap">
 <img src="/assets/dl/lr_flow.png" style="border:none;">